Tampa Jewish Family Services’ Organizational History

 1973: Hired first professional director as the need for services continued to grow.

-1982: Changed location from the Jewish Community Center to a separate facility.
+1982: Changed location to the Jewish Community Center.
 This created many opportunities for Tampa Jewish Family Services because staff and volunteers could operate in a coordinated effort under one roof.

 1982: First year TJFS received an allocation from the United Way.
 This enabled the agency to begin to expand its services to the general community as well as the Jewish community.